-Mosquito foggers are a super-efficient way of killing mosquitoes.
-They can make sure that you enjoy your time outside without getting mosquito bites.
+Mosquito foggers are an efficient way of killing mosquitoes.
+They can help you enjoy your time outside without getting mosquito bites.
 But to use a mosquito fogger, you don’t only need the device itself but also an insecticide.
 This insecticide is what will actually kill and repel the mosquitoes.

 But what exactly is an insecticide and what it is made of?

 What is an insecticide?